-Registration is not required
+Please note that registration is not mandatory but can help process your enquiry.
+Appliances purchased prior to 1st February 2009, and those specifically marked as '1 year guarantee' are guaranteed for one year from the date of purchase, provided that the following terms and conditions are adhered to:

-Appliances purchased prior to 1st February 2009, and those specifically marked as '1 year guarantee' on this website, are guaranteed for one year from the date of purchase, provided that the following three terms and conditions are adhered to:
+1. For any claim to be made within 1 year from date of purchase you will be required to provide and supply us with your original proof of purchase.

-- 1. For any claim to be made within 1 year from date of purchase you will be required to provide and supply us with your original proof of purchase. - 2.
-Your gas fire must have been commissioned by Gas Safe registered installer, evidence of which you must provide together with the registration number. - 3.
-All appliances must have been installed and operated in accordance with the manufacturer's instructions.
+2. Your gas fire must have been commissioned by Gas Safe registered installer, evidence of which you must provide together with the registration number.
+3. All appliances must have been installed and operated in accordance with the manufacturer's instructions.